Ztarknet-recursion/recursive-cairo/README.md

 We adapt the Cairo AIR [here](cairo-components/recursive/composition/components) to handle the issue that some Cairo components use "Seq" preprocessed column in a way that depends on their respective log size, and some Cairo components use log sizes within its own evaluation (`range_check_builtin_bits_128` and `memory_address_to_id`).
 In addition, since a component can have different log sizes, it impacts the way to compute the denominator inverses in the composition polynomial.

 - a primitive called [ObliviousMapVar](primitives/src/oblivious_map.rs) is to used to find the shifted point's coset vanishing result that varies by log sizes for constructing the composition polynomial.
 See [this doc](doc/oblivious_map.md) for more detail.
 - a primitive called [PointEvaluatorVar](cairo-components/recursive/composition/src/data_structures.rs) that mimics the `PointEvaluator` in Stwo which additionally supports "seq franking", so that we can replace the direct invocation of the "Seq" preprocessed trace column with an oblivious one.
 This is used for a number of components whose usage of the "Seq" preprocessed trace column depends on their own log sizes (which is the expected behavior).
+See [this doc](doc/seq_franking.md) for more detail.

 ### Decommitment